fablabbcn/fablabbcn-legacy-web/_posts/events/2016-05-02-lecture_popkalab.md

 teaserlatest: blog_loop_latest/manfredsmall.png
 teaserlist: blog_loop_latest/manfred-karrer-799x1024.jpg
 title: Lecture by Ricardo O’Nascimento "Popkalab"
-meta: Friday, May 6th, Manfred Karrer will offer a lecture on Bitsquare Beta and will give a short demo of the software"
+meta: Friday, May 6th, Manfred Karrer will offer a lecture on POPKALAB: a design/research studio focused on innovation on the field of wearable technology
 author: Maria Ustarroz
 date: 20/03/2016
 category: Events